 Module 3: Leading on Transformational Change for Vulnerable Students (30 credits)

 Students demonstrate their ability to devise a work-based action plan for working with vulnerable students.
 This will be completed by working collaboratively with up to four other students.
 There will be an evaluation of coaching theory and methods along with an understanding of contemporary statutory policy to understand the nature and responsibilities of pastoral leadership.
-Students apply a range of appropriate research methods and enquiry methodologies to assess the effectiveness of their plan taking into account the culture, leadership and processes associated with their organisation.
+Students assess the effectiveness of their plan taking into account the culture, leadership and processes associated with their organisation.

 Module 4 (40 credits)